 Xbox Series S: All about services

-So Xbox Lockhart is likely to be a digital-only console with a strong game streaming element.
+So the Xbox Series S is a digital-only console with potentially a strong game streaming element.
 But it’s also likely to be a console that specifically aimed at being used with Microsoft’s Xbox services.

-While Xbox Live and Xbox Game Pass are nothing new to the Xbox platform, they could be the cornerstone of Lockhart.
-By that we mean Lockhart could be designed specifically as a console to be used with Xbox Game Pass, potentially only being sold as part of a subscription service that incorporates the console, Xbox Game Pass, and Xbox Live in one.
+While Xbox Live and Xbox Game Pass are nothing new to the Xbox platform, they could be the cornerstone of the Xbox Series S. By that we mean it could be designed specifically as a console to be used with Xbox Game Pass, potentially only being sold as part of a subscription service that incorporates the console, Xbox Game Pass, and Xbox Live in one.

-We’ve already seen Microsoft do this with the Xbox One All-Digital Editon, so it wouldn’t be a huge stretch to see it do the same with Xbox Lockhart.
-And such an approach could be a good ‘gateway drug’ into getting people who may be PlayStation fans or newly interested in console gaming to give the next-generation Xbox a go without needing to shell out some $400.
+We’ve already seen Microsoft do this with the Xbox One All-Digital Edition, so it wouldn’t be a huge stretch to see it do the same with the Xbox Series S And such an approach could be a good ‘gateway drug’ into getting people who may be PlayStation fans or newly interested in console gaming to give the next-generation Xbox a go without needing to shell out some $400.